 Their dorsal fins are single, but all other fins are paired, and their caudal fins should be well-divided.

 Veiltail goldfish may be solid red or orange, red and white, or calico.
 Some have metallic scales, whereas others are matte.

 The average length of a veiltail is about 6 inches, but bear in mind about 3 inches of that is their tail.

 The maximum length is about 10 inches, total, with a body length of 5 inches – however, you may find the odd exception that grows slightly larger.

-A well-cared-for veiltail goldfish can live for around 10 to 15 years, though it’s not unheard of for them to live for 20 plus years.
+A well looked after veiltail goldfish can live for around 10 to 15 years, though it’s not unheard of for them to live for 20 plus years.

 Today’s veiltails are thought to descend from a type of metallic goldfish imported to the U.S. from Japan in 1893.

 They first appeared in Philadelphia in the 1920s, at which time they were known as Philadelphia Veiltail Goldfish.